wendux/DSBridge-Android/readme.md

 ##### `dsBridge.registerAsyn(methodName|namespace,function|asyApiObject)`

-Register javascript synchronous and asynchronous  method for Native invocation.
+Register javascript synchronous and asynchronous  API for Native invocation.
 There are two types of invocation

 1. Just register a method.
 For example: